Shaithra2107/Article_Recommendation/README.md

 ### **Requirements**
 - Java JDK 11 or higher
 - MongoDB installed and running on `localhost:27017`
+- Cluster to run in any device  `mongodb+srv://shaithra20232694:123shaithra@cluster0.cwjpj.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0`
 - Maven

 ### **Steps to Run**